conestack/node.ext.ldap/README.rst

     >>> str(filter)
     '(&(businessCategory=group1)(cn=person2))'

 The following keyword arguments are accepted by ``LDAPNode.search``.
-If multiple keywords are used, combine search criteria with '&' where appropriate:
+If multiple keywords are used, combine search criteria with '&' where appropriate.

+If ``attrlist`` is given, the result items consists of 2-tuples with a dict containing requested attributes at position 1:

 **queryFilter**
     Either a LDAP filter instance or a string.
 If given argument is string type,